Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ### Experiment
 #### Two TCP BBR Session

 Let's start by looking at two BBR sessions first.
-The things which stand out are:
+Some observations:
 - Buffers are almost full.
 Please recall that our buffer here is 100 packets which are very shallow compared to the buffer required for BDP.
 - Due to the shallow buffers and them always being full, we also observe more packet loss.
 However, the impact on throughput due to packet loss is not visible.
 - Sender RTT estimates are pretty constant.